thegetty/ancient-glass/README.md

 **content/_computed/eleventyComputed.js**
 Allow for nextPage and previousPage to be overridden at page level

+**_plugins/shortcodes/cat.js**
+Allow for optional display text to override the default link text

 ## License

 © 2025 J. Paul Getty Trust